ethercreative/simplemap/README.md

 {{ location.lng }}
 ```

+## Configuration

+In addition to the plugins settings withing the Craft CP, you can use a config file.
+Copy `config.php` from the plugins folder to `craft/config/simplemap.php` and change the settings as needed.

 ## Changelog

 ### 1.8.3
 - Fixed error when saving #92 #94 (via @taylordaughtry)
+- Added ability to define settings via config file

 ### 1.8.2
 - Fixed bug where distance was always `null`